When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 This means the gears are gone, it has built-in lights that work automatically and a digital key locks the bike via your smartphone.

 It costs £1,790, which is in the middle to upper range for an electric bike.
 It’s no small investment, so is it worth buying?

-Read on for the lowdown on key features and our first impressions.
-We’ll follow up with a full first look review before Christmas.
+Read on for the lowdown on key features and our first impressions – or read our full first look review for the Cowboy 3.